divija-rao/Multi-PM-Strategy/README.md

 4. Push to the branch (`git push origin feature-name`).
 5. Open a pull request.

-## License
-This project is open-source under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - Inspired by Merrill Lynch’s Investment Clock and Citadel’s Multi-Strategy model.
 - Built as part of a course at NC State University, under the guidance of Prof. Robert G. Carroll, Senior Vice President at QMS Capital Management, a quantitative hedge fund.